 We hope you love our products, and remember, they are covered by our guarantee!

-What if you just don’t like it or it just doesn’t fit your needs.
-Mail it back within 60 days and we’ll refund your full purchase price.
+What if you just don't like it or it just doesn't fit your needs.
+Mail it back within 60 days in new condition and we'll refund your purchase price.
 The risk is on us.
 Please see our terms and conditions for full detail.